 A quorum is the minimum number of shares required to be present at the Annual Meeting for the Annual Meeting to be properly held under our bylaws and Delaware law.
-The presence, in person or by proxy, of a majority of all issued and outstanding shares of our common stock entitled to vote at the Annual Meeting will constitute a quorum at the Annual Meeting.
-As of the close of business on the record date of March 28, 2019, we had 20,710,406 shares of common stock outstanding and entitled to vote at the Annual Meeting, meaning that 10,355,203 shares of common stock must be represented in person or by proxy to constitute a quorum.
+The presence (including by proxy) of a majority of all issued and outstanding shares of our common stock entitled to vote at the Annual Meeting will constitute a quorum at the Annual Meeting.
+As of the close of business on the record date of April 8, 2020, we had 20,869,443 shares of common stock outstanding and entitled to vote at the Annual Meeting, meaning that 10,434,722 shares of common stock must be represented at the Annual Meeting to constitute a quorum.